Updated: Jul 21

 by Chelsea La Near

-There’s so much technology at our fingertips to help us learn a new language from home or on the go, and streaming services are some of the most fun.
+There’s so much technology at our fingertips to help us learn a new language from home or on the go, but you might not have considered your favorite streaming service to be such a powerful language learning tool.
 As video streaming platforms increasingly go global and compete for international audiences, they’re starting to not only offer a larger selection of subtitles and voice overs, but also original content in different languages.
 This means a wealth of opportunities to make learning a language as entertaining as, well, watching TV!

 1. Download the Language Learning with Netflix Chrome extension.